oidcd/oidcd/README.md

 # oidcd

-Secured OAuth 2.0 Server with OIDC based on NodeJS
+Fast and Secured OAuth 2.0 Server with OIDC based on NodeJS